What Do Forest and Conservation Worker Do?

 Job Demand for Forest and Conservation Workers

-In the United States, there were 14,300 jobs for Forest and Conservation Worker in 2016.
+There were about 14,300 jobs for Forest and Conservation Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Forest and Conservation Worker.
-The BLS estimates 2,100 yearly job openings in this field.
+There will be an estimated 2,100 positions for Forest and Conservation Worker per year.

 The states with the most job growth for Forest and Conservation Worker are Oregon, North Dakota, and Washington.
 Watch out if you plan on working in Massachusetts, Louisiana, or New Jersey.
 These states have the worst job growth for this type of profession.